 - help you reach your sustainability goals and for reporting;

-- manage your waste costs and avoid paying more for more waste services than you need.
+- manage your waste costs and avoid paying more for more waste management services than you need.

-In our experience, you will get accurate metrics only by monitoring your waste data, and then demanding transparency and accountability from your hauler.
-This can include working with a third party like Great Forest to conduct waste audits to verify your data.
+To receive accurate metrics, you need to monitor your waste data, and demand transparency and accountability from your waste hauler.
+A third party like Great Forest can help you conduct waste audits to verify your data.
 Here is one example:

-CASE STUDY: Hauler was Overcharging Client.
+CASE STUDY: Waste Hauler was Overcharging Client.
 We Identified and Stopped It.

 Great Forest was able to hold one waste hauler accountable by challenging the data they provided, and proving that they were overservicing and overcharging a manufacturer.
 Presented with verified data, the hauler corrected their data reporting, and stopped overcharging.
 Based on this discussion, the site’s calculated waste diversion rate increased from 9 percent (hauler-reported) to 56 percent (calculated based on audit results and equipment fullness.)